FANAT--/BBFormDesigner/README.md

 # BBFormDesigner
-It allows you to configure yours own dynamically created forms for text with bb codes.
+It allows you to configure dynamically created forms for text with bb codes.
 This designer is used in upload and edit forms at kinozal.tv torrent tracker.